 When evaluating strengths and weaknesses in a decentralized manner, you expect problems as aggregated data is used for decision making and corporate planning.
 Many people assume that these massive businesses have comprehensive cyber security capabilities to secure and protect their advanced manufacturing capacity.

 Enterprise manufacturers are still susceptible to cyber attacks.
-We will discuss some of the threats that enterprise manufacturing businesses are facing today.
+We will discuss some of the threats that enterprise manufacturing businesses face today.
 Can common enterprise security solutions meet corporate needs, or does leadership require additional focus to secure their large operations?
 Let’s find out.

 What is advanced manufacturing?